zweimach/xendit-trial/README.md

 | `819759c3-cd2a-431a-a5f8-66e22ced49a1`   | `MISMATCH_TRANSACTION` |
 | `3f48ac25-4964-4e5f-8703-82508999dbbd`   | `MISMATCH_TRANSACTION` |

-The app will do the following if it gets 2 set of input, A and B:
+The app will do the following if it gets 2 sets of input, A and B:

 - Compare a transaction in A and B when a transaction with the following fields are found on both data set:
   - `payment_ref_id`